th-koeln-intia/ip-sprachassistent-team4/docs/pages/installation/manual/configuration.md

 When you have done all steps, in the [installation instruction](/pages/installation/manual/setup-software#2-install-a-mqtt-server) you have already a running [MQTT](/pages/knowledge/mqtt#what-is-mqtt) server on your Raspberry.
 To use it you choose ``External`` in the drop down menu next to the [MQTT](/pages/knowledge/mqtt#what-is-mqtt) button in the Rhasspy settings.
 Now you can set up a hostname, a port, an username and a password.
 We only need to set up the host and the port.
-The host ip is the local ip of you raspberry pi (``127.0.0.1``).
+The host ip is the local ip of your Raspberry Pi (``127.0.0.1``).
 When you use Hermes Led Control the host ip MUST be a IP and should
 NOT be the alias ``localhost``!.
 As port, you need the port ``1883``.
 The username and password is only needed if you installed one.

 ## 2. Audio Recording